typedb/typedb/README.md

 > Note: You don't need to compile Grakn Core from source if you just want to use Grakn.
 See the _"Download and Run"_ section above.

 Grakn is built using [Bazel](https://bazel.build).
 To compile Grakn Core from source:
-1. Make sure you have Java 8 and Python 2 installed on your machine.
+1. Make sure you have Java 8, Python 2, and Pip installed on your machine.
 2. [Install Bazel](https://docs.bazel.build/versions/master/install-os-x.html)
 3. Prerequisite for building Workbase:
 ```